mookiedog/umod4-PCB/ChangeList.md

     1) I have not seen a compelling reason to use a JLink, but it may come
 1) __Add the ability to power-control the SD card__ During testing, I have seen cards that fail spectacularly after bad commands to the point that they need a power-cycle to continue.
 It would also make the whole hot-plug thing a bit safer because the hotPlug manager would keep power off while a socket was empty, only powering it up after a card had been inserted for some amount of time.
 It should only need a logic-level PFET to implement it.
 1) __Add decoupling capacitance to the SD card power__ Meed the spec as defined in the SD card spec specification 3.01, section E.2.
 Basically, use a 47 uF cap on the unswitched (incoming power) side of the PFET and a 4.7uF cap followed by a 0.1 uF cap on the switched side of the PFET.
-1)	__HC11 XTAL hole needs to move to the left and be as tall as possible__
-    1. To do: examine other ECUs to see how variable the XTAL's location is
-7)	__A little more clearance is needed for the capacitor near the silkscreen “od 4V”__
+7)	__A little more clearance is needed for the mainboard capacitor near the silkscreen “od 4V”__
-8)	__More clearance for mainboard cap by the GND test point near JP4__
+8)	__More clearance for mainboard capacitor by the GND test point near JP4__
-9)	__GPS mounting hole does not line up very well__
-10)	__It looks like the series termination resistor on E is not required__
-    1. It makes the signal a bit cleaner, but the ADDR signals are not much worse.
 11)	__Consider adding a Power Supply__
     1. Power the PW from unswitched +12
         1. PW needs to be able to remain powered after ignition is switched off